robseb/HorizonTCBGviewer/README.md

 The App was originally designed for small Windows 10 IoT embedded Thin-Clients running Vmware Horizon desktop virtualization.

 To porting this app your infrastructure following code changes are required:
-1. “DynamicVals.cs” -> Change here your FTP Server Name, Address and Path to the Image
+1.	“*DynamicVals.cs*” --> Change here your FTP Server Name, Address and Path to the Image
-2. “DynamicVals.cs : DecodeComputerName()” -> This Method is responsible to decode the room- and PC- Number from a Windows Device name.
+2. “DynamicVals.cs : DecodeComputerName()*” --> This Method is responsible to decode the room- and PC- Number from a Windows Device name.
 If you use a different Device name format please change this method
-3. “FTPdowloadHandler.cs” -> Select here your FTP User Name and Password
+3.	“*FTPdowloadHandler.cs*” --> Select here your FTP User Name and Password
-4. “ViewModels/RoomAndNoModel.cs” -> Edit this file to add or change information’s to show on the background Image
+4.	“*ViewModels/RoomAndNoModel.cs*” --> Edit this file to add or change information’s to show on the background Image

 Recompile and publish the App, put an Image to a FTP-Server, install the app with Windows Click once on your clients, put the application on your clients to the startup folder and **enjoy**!